spexyx1/clearnav/CURRENT_ACCOUNTS.md

 9. Go to **Staff** tab → Add team members
 10. Go to **Fund Management** tab → Configure fund details
 11. Go to **Exchange** tab → Enable secondary market
+12. Go to **Communications** tab → Create and send newsletters
-12. Test IBKR integration in Settings
+13. Test IBKR integration in Settings

 ### As Platform Admin (`admin@clearnav.io` - after creation)
 1. Log in to see Platform Admin Portal